sandialabs/snl-quest/README.md

 ## Easy Installation (Recommended)

 ### For Windows Users:

+#### Prerequisites

+ **GitHub**: You need Git installed on your system to clone the repository.
+If you don’t have Git installed, you can follow [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install it.

-1. Click on the releases located on the right side.
+1. Click on the releases located at the top of this page on the right side as shown in the picture below.
+(Opening this page in a new tab may be helpful to follow along with the instructions)
    <img src="quest/images/read/releases.png" alt="Download zip" width=600px margin="auto" />
-2. Download the quest_win.zip file found in the assets of QuESt2.0.b pre-release.
+2. On the releases page, download the quest_win.zip file found in the assets of QuESt2.0.b pre-release.
    <img src="quest/images/read/quest_win_zip.png" alt="Download zip" width=600px margin="auto" />
 3. Extract the downloaded file.
-4. Navigate inside the directory and double click on start.bat.
+4. Navigate inside the extracted directory and double click on start.bat.
 This will setup QuESt and launch it when it is finished.
-This will also launch QuESt in the future.
+For future uses of QuESt users can double click the start.bat file to launch QuESt.

 ### For Mac Users